yanidruffy/venture-vibes/README.md

 #### Blog

 The **Blog** section is the heart of Venture Vibes, where users can explore a variety of travel posts.
-This section features a hero section, card-based blog previews, and pagination to navigate through multiple posts with ease.
+This section features a hero section, card-based blog previews, and pagination to navigate through multiple posts with ease.<br>

 ![Full Blog Page](./readme-files/images/blog-full.png)